 The practical takeaway from our work is not that one of the considered algorithms is the `best'.
-All three algorithms discussed in this manuscript (t-SNE, UMAP, ForceAtlas2) are widely used in several academic fields, e.g. single-cell biology \citep{becht2019dimensionality, kobak2018art} or population genomics \citep{diaz2019umap, karczewski2020mutational}, but the choice of the method is often done without a solid understanding of why the results may be different or what trade-offs are at play.
+All three algorithms discussed in this manuscript (t-SNE, UMAP, ForceAtlas2) are widely used in several academic fields, like single-cell biology \citep{becht2019dimensionality, kobak2018art} or population genomics \citep{diaz2019umap, karczewski2020mutational}.
+But the choice of the method is often done without a solid understanding of why the results may be different or what trade-offs are at play.
 Our work highlights that which algorithm is more appropriate may depend on the question one wants to answer.

 If the goal of the analysis is to explore the fine clusters and the local neighborhood structure, one should use t-SNE with default exaggeration parameter $\rho=1$ (Figure~\ref{fig:knn-recall}).
-If the interest rather lies in exploring the global structure of the data, such as continuous or temporal trajectories, then we suggest increasing the exaggeration in t-SNE or using UMAP or ForceAtlas2.
+If the interest rather lies in exploring the global structure of the data, such as continuous or temporal trajectories, then it may be helpful to increase the exaggeration in t-SNE or to use UMAP or ForceAtlas2.
 All things considered, t-SNE with exaggeration is able to cover the entire attraction-repulsion spectrum (Figure~\ref{fig:spectrum}), whereas UMAP with negative sampling is only able to produce visualizations with relatively high attraction.
 ForceAtlas2 is even more limited in that it cannot move along the spectrum and corresponds to high attraction.
 In terms of the running speed, modern implementations of t-SNE \citep{linderman2019fast, artemenkov2020ncvis} and UMAP are comparable.

 We hope that the treatment developed here will allow researchers to make an informed choice between algorithms in practical applications.